pnwairfire/fccsmap/README.md

 ...TODO: fill in insructions...

-### Build Bluesky Docker Image from Docfile
+### Build fccsmap Docker Images from Dockerfile

-Cd into the fccsmap repo's docker/ subdirectory and build the image:

-    cd /path/to/fccsmap/repo/docker/
+    cd /path/to/fccsmap/repo/
+    docker build -t fccsmap-base docker/base/
-    docker build -t fccsmap .
+    docker build -t fccsmap docker/complete/

-### Run in Docker
+### Run Complete Container

 If you run the image without a command, i.e.:

     docker run fccsmap

 it will output the fccsmap help image.
-To fccsmap with input, use something like the following:
+To run fccsmap with input, use something like the following:

     docker run fccsmap fccsmap --log-level=DEBUG -l 45.0:49.0,-125.0:-117.0

+### Using base image for development

+The fccsmap-base image has everything except the fccsmap package and it's python dependencies.
+You can use it to run fccsmap from your local repo.
+First install the python dependencies for your current version of the repo

+    docker run --name fccsmap-base \
+        -v /path/to/fccsmap/repo/:/fccsmap/ -w /fccsmap/ \
+        fccsmap-base pip install --no-binary gdal \
+        --trusted-host pypi.smoke.airfire.org -r requirements.txt

+then commit container changes back to image

+    docker commit fccsmap-base fccsmap-base

+Then run fccsmap:

+    docker run -v /path/to/fccsmap/repo/:/fccsmap/ -w /fccsmap/ fccsmap-base ./bin/fccsmap -h docker run -v /path/to/fccsmap/repo/:/fccsmap/ -w /fccsmap/ fccsmap-base ./bin/fccsmap --log-level=DEBUG -l 45.0:49.0,-125.0:-11